Filles de Kilimanjaro: Background

 The June sessions featured Wayne Shorter on tenor saxophone, Herbie Hancock on the electric Rhodes piano, Ron Carter on bass guitar, and Tony Williams on drums.
-The September sessions replaced Hancock with Corea, and Carter with Holland, making Filles de Kilimanjaro the last Miles album to feature the Second Great Quintet (although all except Carter would perform on In a Silent Way).
+The September sessions replaced Hancock with Chick Corea and Carter with Dave Holland.
+Filles de Kilimanjaro was thus the last album to feature Davis' Second Great Quintet, although all except Carter would perform on In a Silent Way.
 During the September sessions, Holland played acoustic double bass and Corea played an RMI electronic piano in addition to acoustic piano.
 These are Holland and Corea's first known recordings with Davis.
 The album was produced by Teo Macero and engineered by Frank Laico and Arthur Kendy.
-Shortly after the sessions for Filles de Kilimanjaro, Davis led further sessions in November 1968 with additional personnel including Joe Zawinul (organ) and Jack DeJohnette (drums); however, these recordings were scrapped for several years until being released on compilations throughout the 1970s and 1980s.
-All of these, plus the September recordings from Filles de Kilimanjaro, were eventually included on The Complete In a Silent Way Sessions box set in 2001.
+Shortly after the sessions for Filles de Kilimanjaro, Davis led further sessions in November 1968 with additional personnel including Joe Zawinul (organ) and Jack DeJohnette (drums); however, these recordings were scrapped before eventually being released on compilations throughout the 1970s and 1980s.
+All of these sessions were eventually included on The Complete In a Silent Way Sessions box set in 2001.

 The album title refers, in part, to Kilimanjaro African Coffee, in which Davis had made a financial investment.
 Davis decided to list all the song titles in both French and English to give the album an "exotic" touch.
 Davis had married Betty Mabry in September 1968, and named the track "Mademoiselle Mabry (Miss Mabry)" for her.
 The song itself was recorded during the same month as Davis's wedding, and Betty appears on the album cover.

 Composition and performance

 The album can be seen as a transitional work between Davis's mainly acoustic recordings with the Second Quintet and the jazz fusion of his later electric period.
 Davis apparently saw it as a transitional work for him, as the album was the first in what would become a series of his releases to bear the subtitle "Directions in music by Miles Davis".
-However, author Paul Tingen points out that while Carter and Hancock played electric instruments at the first recording session, the later session featured in which Holland on acoustic bass and Corea on both acoustic and electric pianos.
+However, author Paul Tingen points out that while Carter and Hancock played electric instruments at the first recording session, the later session featured Holland on acoustic bass and Corea on both acoustic and electric pianos.
 Davis biographer Jack Chambers later wrote that the band sought to expand beyond their usual minimal structure and find a common mood, wanting listeners to "discover the unity of the pieces instead of just locating it, as viewers must discover the unity in a painting with several simultaneous perspectives".